rayoriz/roboy_dialog/IntentGrouping/code/README.md

-# skip-thoughts
+# Sent2Vec (Skip-Thoughts)

-Sent2Vec encoder and training code from the paper [Skip-Thought Vectors](http://arxiv.org/abs/1506.06726).
+Sent2Vec to get nearest neighbor from intent-utterances.

 ## Dependencies

 This code is written in python.
 To use it you will need: